 Above, you saw a picture of an open stair stringer.
 To be fair, here’s a picture of a closed stair stringer.

 For the record, in everything I’ve looked at for the Keeper’s House, it looks like I’m using closed stair stringers.
-I could, if I’m feeling ambitious, turn that into an open stair stringer.
+I could, if I’m feeling ambitious, turn that into an open one.
 But, first, I want to figure out if I really need two for this project!

 Do I Need Two Stair Stringers for My Miniature Dollhouse Staircase?

-Now that I know what a stair stringer is and what a stair stringer does, the question becomes, do I need two stair stringers for my Keeper’s House dollhouse?
+Now that I know what a stair stringer is and what it does, the question becomes, do I need two stair stringers for my Keeper’s House dollhouse?

 I don’t know.